Italian studies: Contemporary Italian Politics

 Contemporary Italian Politics, formerly Bulletin of Italian Politics, is a political science journal aimed at academics and policy makers as well as others with a professional or intellectual interest in the politics of Italy.

 Forum Italicum

-Forum Italicum is a peer-reviewed international journal of Italian Studies based at Stony Brook University, NY, USA, and founded by M. Ricciardelli in 1967.
+Forum Italicum is a peer-reviewed international journal of Italian Studies based at Stony Brook University, NY, US, and founded by M. Ricciardelli in 1967.
 The journal is intended as a meeting-place where scholars, critics, and teachers can present their views on the literature, language, and culture of Italy and other countries in relation to Italy.
 Young and hitherto unpublished scholars are encouraged to contribute their critical works.

 Italian Culture

 Italian Culture is the official publication of the American Association for Italian Studies and is currently housed at the University of Minnesota and Cornell University.
 Its interdisciplinary scope reflects the broad and diverse interests of the Association's members, offering subscribers scholarly articles in Italian language, linguistics, history, literature, cinema, politics, philosophy, folklore, popular culture, migration, and the influence of Italy on other cultures.
 It also includes articles on comparative literature and cultural studies.